roshinithangachamy/EXNO-3-DS/README.md

 # ALGORITHM:

-1.Read the given Data.
+1. Read the given Data.
-2.Clean the Data Set using Data Cleaning Process.
+2. Clean the Data Set using Data Cleaning Process.
-3.Apply Feature Encoding for the feature in the data set.
+3. Apply Feature Encoding for the feature in the data set.
-4.Apply Feature Transformation for the feature in the data set.
+4. Apply Feature Transformation for the feature in the data set.
-5.Save the data to the file.
+5. Save the data to the file.

 # FEATURE ENCODING